 Like many other auto accidents, truck accidents are often the result of negligence.
 However, unlike in standard car accident claims, this negligence is not always attributed to the driver; in many large truck accident cases, numerous underlying factors play a role.

-Some of the most common causes of large truck and commercial vehicle accidents include:
+Some of the most common causes of a large truck and commercial vehicle accidents include:

 - Truck Driver Negligence: Just like any other motorist on the road, truck drivers are susceptible to error.
 They often act carelessly or recklessly, which can have devastating consequences.
 Some common examples of truck driver negligence include distracted driving, fatigued driving, driving under the influence of alcohol or drugs, speeding, and traffic law violations.